 Isolate the appliance from the electrical supply and remove the appliance casing as described in 4.7.1.
-Set the flue gas analyser to read $CO^2$ and insert the probe into the flue analysis test point (A, B fig. 28).
+Set the flue gas analyser to read CO2 and insert the probe into the flue analysis test point (fig. 37).
 Restore the electrical supply to the boiler and switch the boiler to the OFF mode.
-To adjust the gas valve you must first ensure that the fan speed potentiometers (trimmers) have been set correctly (see 7.3).